Why Pallet Measurement Matters

 How Mobile Dimensioning Works

-- Open the app on your tablet or phone.
+- Open the mobile app on a phone or tablet.

 Accuracy: Is It Good Enough?

-Flux mobile dimensioning delivers +/- 2–3cm on pallets.
+Flux delivers +/- 2–3cm on pallets.
 That's the same accuracy you need for:

 - Carrier billing.
-DIM weight charges round to the nearest cubic foot.↗ A 2–3cm variance doesn't change your bill.
+DIM weight charges round to the nearest cubic foot.

 - Inventory systems.
 Warehouse management systems calculate available space in chunks.
 Centimeter-level accuracy is more than enough.